 - Make a well in the dry ingredients and add the wet ingredients.
 Stir just until moistened.

 - Shake of excess flour from rhubarb and fold into batter.
 Do not overmix.

 - Fill each muffin well 2/3 full.
 Top with streusel topping below if using.

 - Bake for 18 to 20 minutes or until a toothpick comes out clean.

 - Remove from muffin pan and cool completely.

-Combine the following with a fork until crumbly: 3 tablespoons flour, 3 tablespoons brown sugar, 1/4 teaspoon cinnamon, 2 tablespoons pecans or chopped almonds.
+Combine the following with a fork until crumbly: 3 tablespoons flour, 3 tablespoons butter, 3 tablespoons brown sugar, 1/4 teaspoon cinnamon, 2 tablespoons pecans or chopped almonds.
 Sprinkle over muffins before baking.
 Nutrition information does not include topping.